VAT on Commercial Property: What are the rules?

 VAT on commercial property is a complicated area with plenty to consider.
-Many business owners know that when they sell their business the sale will be free from VAT, but sometimes they don’t understand why.
-At Alexander & Co, our property accountants have shared some of the key VAT aspects to be aware of when leasing or purchasing a commercial property.
+When selling their business, owners can expect the sale to be VAT free, but many are unsure why and what their requirements are.
+Our property accountants at Alexander & Co have shared some of the key aspects of VAT to consider when selling, purchasing or leasing a commercial property.

 VAT Exemption

 The lease or sale of a commercial property is usually exempt from VAT.
-If so, the tenant or purchaser does not have to pay VAT.
-Although this is a positive overall, when a landlord or vendor makes an exempt supply of a property, they cannot recover the VAT on all related costs, which can be substantial.
+This can be a positive thing for tenants or purchasers of the property, as they won’t have to pay VAT.
+Although this can be beneficial for some parties, when a landlord or vendor makes an exempt supply of a property, they cannot normally recover the VAT on all related costs, which can be substantial.

 In the right circumstances, opting to tax can provide a real advantage, for instance, where expensive refurbishments have been required.